About Dr. Verschraegen

 Awards & Honors

-Dr. Verschraegen currently oversees the Division of Medical Oncology at the OSUCCC – James.
+Dr. Verschraegen currently oversees the Division of Medical Oncology at the OSUCCC – James, serving as the Diane Nye and Michael Rayden Chair in Innovative Cancer Research.

 She leads over 50 faculty members who practice a wide range of cancer care and research specialties.
 She continues to be involved in numerous clinical trials and publications and is an active academic medical oncologist.